 Our normal timetable of weekly lessons will resume in September 2020.

 During July and August, we will be offering additional sessions for children who want to return to the water before the new school year.
-Booking for these sessions will open on Wednesday 15th July, and all customers will receive an email from us on this day.

 Our friends at PaddlePod will also be offering exclusive family swim sessions at PaddlePod Newcastle.
 These will need to be booked in advance, and numbers per session will be limited.

 Many of us here at SwimNE are parents ourselves, and we understand that customers will – naturally – want to ensure that activities are safe before their children return.
 Safety is our top priority, too – for our swimmers, their families, and our staff.

 The risk of transmitting the virus while in the water is very, very low.
 This is because all the pools that we use contain chlorine, as well as a chemical called bromine.
 These chemicals remove or de-activate the virus that causes Covid-19.

 We have very strict procedures that we follow to ensure that the chlorine, bromine, and other chemicals within our swimming pools are within accepted levels.
 These procedures have always been in place, and play a very important role in ensuring the safety – as well as the comfort – of our swimmers.

 We have assembled a working group, in conjunction with Nemo Swimming and PaddlePod, to make sure that all the required changes – to our lesson delivery, facilities, and customers – are captured, documented, and implemented in advance of lessons restarting.
 Further information about these changes – and what they mean for you and your children – can be viewed below.